Nadeem Kashish

-Nadeem Kashish is a Pakistani intersex activist, politician and radio show host.
+Nadeem Kashish is a Pakistani transgender activist, politician and radio show host.
 She became one of the four transgender people to run for office in the 2018 Pakistan general elections.

 Personal life

 Kashish was disowned by her family and thrown out of her home in Multan at the age of 16 because of her feminine behavior.
-Kashish then joined a house of Gurus, where the community of transgenders in Pakistan usually live.
+Kashish then joined a house of Gurus, where the community of transgender people in Pakistan usually live.
 The Guru; the head of the house would provide food and shelter to the residents of the house.
 However, Kashish left the house and cut ties with the Guru, after she was forced by him in prostitution; a work that most transgender people living in these sanctuary's are bound to.
 Kashish then joined a television program in Islamabad as a makeup artist.
 From there she started working for NGOs that help the transgender community.
 Kashish lives in Islamabad, Pakistan.